Teradata/developer-resources/docs/install-ai-unlimited/quickstart/docker-before-you-start.md

 ***MEM: They can also use a GitLab account, I think.
 How about: "GitHub or GitLab account: If you don't already have one, create a GitHub account at https://github.com/ or a GitLab account at https://gitlab.com/."***

 ***(Unless, as GitLab is a whole devops solution, maybe it's unlikely they'd get an account for it during this workflow?
-Might they use an existing GitLab account?
-Any reason why for this Quickstart install type they would only use GitHub?
 We can ask.)***

 - CSP account: You can host the engine on AWS or Azure.